Qiskit/qiskit-metapackage/docs/aer/device_noise_simulation.rst

-Use a Simple Device Noise Model
+Use a Simple Noise Model
 ===============================

 Introduction